Santhoshnov/Santhoshnov/README.md

 # 👋 Hi, I'm Santhosh

-💻 Aspiring Software Engineer proficient in Java, SQL, Data Structures and Algorithms.
+💻 Aspiring Software Engineer proficient in Python, SQL, Data Structures and Algorithms.

 🧰 Specializing in Backend Development using **C#** and **.NET Core**